ceph/ceph/doc/install/upgrading-ceph.rst

 MDS Unique Names
 ----------------

 The monitor now enforces that MDS names be unique.
-If you have multiple daemons start with with the same id (e.g., mds.a) the second one will implicitly mark the first as failed.
+If you have multiple metadata server daemons that start with with the same ID (e.g., mds.a) the second metadata server will implicitly mark the first metadata server as ``failed``.
 Multi-MDS configurations with identical names must be adjusted accordingly to give daemons unique names.
+If you run your cluster with one  metadata server, you can disregard this notice for now.

 Upgrade Procedures